 - Withdraw [or recommend to the Town / Parish Council that it withdraws] facilities provided to the councillor by the Council, such as a computer, website and/or email and Internet access

 - Exclude [or recommend that the Town / Parish Council exclude] the councillor from the Council’s offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings.

 Powers to enforce compliance

-The hearings sub-committee can only recommend a particular sanction to the relevant town or parish council.
-The committee and the monitoring officer don't have any power to enforce compliance.
+The Monitoring Officer and Standards Hearings Sub-Committee can only recommend a particular sanction to the relevant town or parish council.
+The Committee and the monitoring officer don't have any power to enforce compliance.